elulcao/stori-function/README.md

 ```

 `txns.csv` can be updated at anytime, to remove or add new data.
 Then simply start again the container
-with `make` commands.
+with `make` command.
 The container is respawned without affecting other containers.

 ```bash
 make storage